rrweb-io/rrweb/guide.md

 - An element with the class name `.rr-block` will not be recorded.
 Instead, it will replay as a placeholder with the same dimension.
 - An element with the class name `.rr-ignore` will not record its input events.
 - All text of elements with the class name `.rr-mask` and their children will be masked.
+- All text of elements with the optional unmasking class name `unmaskTextClass` and their children will be unmasked, unless any child is marked with `.rr-mask`.
 - `input[type="password"]` will be masked by default.
 - Mask options to mask the content in input elements.